 This would be the only week I would ever spend with her one-on-one.
 We spent one day of touristing in Philadelphia.
 Me and the tall redhead.
 We looked good.
 We looked happy.
 We must have been stopped ten

 How does this all turn out even?
-This relationship where I whine about my ex nonstop, and this brilliant, gorgeous woman not only puts up with it, but also repeatedly seduces me (or is seduced)?
+This relationship where I whine about my ex nonstop, and this brilliant, gorgeous woman not only puts up with it, but does so much more?
 Maybe she intentionally did this to set up her life so that she was owed so much relationship karma by the time we were through that she would be due a fantastic permanent Prince Charming.
 Our inevitable ugly falling out came a few months later, and she went on to become a minister at an inner-city church.
 Maybe this betrays that she has a thing for the needy, because that’s sure what I was that summer of 1993.

 I don’t want to make Shelly out to be a saint–she had some significant problems that were especially evident in the ugly falling out.
 And now that I gather my thoughts on my time with Shelly to write this, it all looks terribly messed up, but it surely didn’t feel that way at the time, perhaps because of our youth.

 They’ve since knocked down that worthless hunk of cookie-cutter concrete, and good riddance to it.
 But I’m not going to remember it for its obvious flaws.
 I’m going to remember a tremendous game.
 I’m going to remember one or two specific moments in time–which is, in the end, what we all remember from any place or any person.
 That’s how I’ll force myself to remember Veterans Stadium, and that’s how I’ll force myself to remember Shelly, the center of the Erotic Love and Baseball Stadium Tour.
 Shelly, my first baseball date.

 BASEBALL STUFF I’VE SEEN HERE: